denten-books/plain-text/0-intro.md

 When we mistake things for animate actors, we ourselves become enmeshed in a system of digital production that commodifies human experience.
 Objects that surround us collect our reading habits, social interactions, and intimate conversations.
-The actual living agents that benefit from the trade in personal information are neither cyborgs nor post-human assemblages.
+The actual living agents that benefit from trade in personal data are neither cyborgs nor post-human assemblages.
 The bargain that trades critical understanding for comfort benefits specific interests, like multinational corporations and government intelligence agencies.
 To address objects as if they could respond in kind shifts our attention from the seats of power to things powerless, inarticulate, and indifferent to our protestations.

 The internal exile that we must undergo for smart books and smart desks to come into view cannot compare in difficulty to the experience of physical